ZedUnknown/ChatGPT-Utils/CONTRIBUTING.md

 We welcome contributions from hobbyists, students, and developers who respect these terms.

+## Development

+Please refer to the `dev/` directory for development.
-Please fork the repository and submit pull requests as usual.
+Fork the repository and submit pull requests as usual.